 Did you faint with excitement?
-I know I personally have a napkin tucked into the front of my shirt, ready to eat ALL the popsicles in ALL the flavors.
-Sticky hands be damned.
-Be sure to popsicle party it up with us and follow along on social media with the hashtag #Popsicleweek.
+I know I personally have a napkin tucked into the front of my shirt, ready to eat all the popsicles in all the flavors.
+Sticky hands be darned.
+Follow along in all the popsicle fun by searching the hashtag #Popsicleweek on social media.

 These boozy popsicles are all sorts of awesome and perfect for summer, friends.
 I mean, a cocktail in frozen popsicle form?
 Yaaaahs.
 All day long, Yes.Yes.Yaaaaaaaahhss!